jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 * pwm-2chan.dtbo

-Unfortunately, the PWM source clock is not normally enabled in **CPRMAN** and those two overlays do not enable it.
+The PWM source clock is not normally enabled in **CPRMAN** and as a result those overlays are not immediately useful.
+PWM devices will show up, but you won't be able to get an output.

-There are workarounds, such as playing an audio file before using PWM since audio also uses the PWM clocks and that enables the source clock.
+There are workarounds, such as playing an audio file before using PWM since audio also uses the PWM clocks and will enable the source clock.
 But that's not very convenient.

-This [mailing list thread][enabling-the-pwm-clock-at-boot] describes a device tree solution to enabling the **BCM2835\_CLOCK\_PWM** in the **CPRMAN** at boot.
+This [mailing list thread][enabling-the-pwm-clock-at-boot] describes a device tree solution to enabling the **BCM2835\_CLOCK\_PWM** in the **CPRMAN** in the dts.

 Since it's easy enough to do, I added two additional PWM overlays in the `meta-rpi` repository that implement the solution described in that thread.